 \begin{Thm} We determine the bigness of the tangent bundle $T_X$ of whole 36 deformation types of Fano threefolds $X$ with Picard number 2.
 In particular, the tangent bundle $T_X$ is big if and only if $(-K_X)^3 \ge \, 34$. \end{Thm}

+We show the main theorem by using the common property of all elements in the deformation family.
+Therefore, the property of bigness of $T_X$ does not depend on deformations.

+We also note that Fano threefolds of $(-K_X)^3 \ge \, 34$ (No. 26 -- 36 in \cite[Table~2]{MM}) have infinite automorphism groups \cite[Theorem~1.2]{PCS}.
 As a corollary, we give a complete answer for the bigness of the tangent bundle $T_X$ when $X$ has a standard conic bundle structure.

 \begin{Cor} Let $X$ be a Fano threefold with Picard number 2.
-Suppose $X$ to have a standard conic bundle structure.
-Then $T_X$ is not big if and only if $X$ has standard conic bundle structure with a non-empty discriminant. \end{Cor}
+We suppose that $X$ has a standard conic bundle structure.
+Then $T_X$ is not big if and only if $X$ has a standard conic bundle structure with non-empty discriminant. \end{Cor}

 Our method and explicit description of total dual VMRTs are also applicable to some general cases other than the case of Fano threefolds.
 Besides our main theorem, we obtain the following.